National Grid Corporation of the Philippines: 2011–2024: Mindanao-Visayas Interconnection

 In January 2024, the Mindanao-Visayas Interconnection Project (MVIP) completed and became fully operational which finally uniting the Philippine power grid.
 It was made on a simultaneous ceremonial switch-on in Manila, Cebu, and Lanao del Norte.
-President Ferdinand "Bongbong" Marcos Jr. led the ceremony in Malacañang Palace.
+President Bongbong Marcos led the ceremony in Malacañang Palace.
 “After a much-extended wait, I am pleased to finally see the energization of the 450-megawatt MVIP.
 It is the first time in the history of our nation that the three major power grids, those of: Luzon, Visayas, and Mindanao—are now physically connected,” said Marcos in his speech.
 Among the components of the project is the 184 km submarine cable connecting the Mindanao and Visayas grids.

 According to the NGCP, efforts to establish this connection began in the 1980s when the government-owned National Power Corporation (NAPOCOR/NPC) still operated, maintained, owned, and expanded the grid but were abandoned due to difficulties.
 Efforts to revive the connection began in 2011 when the NGCP began studying its viability.

 “The MVIP, which unites the Luzon, Visayas, and Mindanao grids, is identified as integral to economic development through the delivery of stable power transmission services and enabling of energy resource sharing,” said the MVIP.